Wednesday, November 30, 2005

-In his defence many System Analysts don't like to talk about their work said Maya Harris, svelte Sydney based Systems Analyst for a large corporation.
+In his defence many System Analysts don't like to talk about their work said M ___ H___, svelte Sydney based Systems Analyst for a large corporation.

 'Our days are spent doing mind numbing tasks, dealing with f_ckwits, managers who you don't like, and having to recitfy mistakes made by incompetents.
 And, because it's computer or statistical based, it is of no interest to anyone outside the immediate workplace.
 It's a soul destroying job and if I didn't have a massive mortgage choking the life out of me, I'd chuck it in and run an op shop or something.'

 Teddly reportedly had the same problem with his seven other speed dates, each time having it falter into an uncomfortable semi-silence, punctuated only by obvious verbal and facial cues that his was not at all comfortable with the line of questioning.

 The most successful males on the evening were those that deflected any lines of questioning about themselves to asking to know more about the woman opposite them.